sueyic/GettingAndCleaningDataCourseProject/CodeBook.md

 * value: This is the value of the variable for the given subject and activity.

-Step 5 produces a table which  has three columns: "subject", "activity", "variable", and "mean". "subject", "activity", "variable" are the same as in Step 4, while "mean" is the mean value of the variable for the given subject, activity and variable.
+Step 5 produces a table which  has four columns: "subject", "activity", "variable", and "mean". "subject", "activity", "variable" are the same as in Step 4, while "mean" is the mean value of the variable for the given subject, activity and variable.